UTrashSite/web/README.md

 An attempt to make a better version of the school student web service

 ## Please help contribute to this repository!
-The plan is to use Firebase as a back end, for authentication and database services
+Contact me to become a part of the organization, and we can help create this together!

 ## Plan: